 To test the findings from the interview data, this analysis uses a multivariate regression to explore the explanatory power of a number of regional attributes in the distribution of the Internet industry.
 The quality of the data used in this analysis in this author's opinion, however, prevents this analysis from proving the relationship between the activity of venture capitalists and the location of the Internet industry.
-Although the most important input from venture capitalist's are their networks, connections and ability to work with companies, it is not possible to get a reliable measure of this and instead this analysis relies upon the number of venture capital investments in a region to proxy this.
-In addition, this simple measure of size masks a great deal of differentiation in regional venture capital systems in terms of sector, stage and involvement.
-Therefore, this analysis is best seen as an effort to reject the findings of the interview data that argue that venture capital played a leading role in the location and creation of these firms.
+Although the most important input from venture capitalists are their networks, connections, and ability to work with companies, it is not possible to get a reliable measure of this and instead this analysis relies upon the number of venture capital investments in a region to proxy this.16 In addition, this simple measure of size masks a great deal of differentiation in regional venture capital played a leading role in the location and creation of these firms.
 The inability of these regressions to do so suggests that venture capital investing did play an important role in determining the location of the Internet industry.

+6.1.
 Introducing the variables